washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 #### Privileges

 A Novice Rating entitles the Member to sail in winds not over 7 knots at Sail Sand Point, within the approved waters defined by wind direction.
-Approved waters for Sail Sand Point visualized under Article II, Section A. 1. b.
-A.
+Approved waters for Sail Sand Point are described under [Sail Sand Point](#sail-sand-point).

 #### Expiration